amy324/Portfolio/README.md

 Every project here, whether in the large-scale or microservices/demonstrative section, includes detailed documentation.
 This comprehensive documentation leads you through methodologies, code insights, and usage instructions step by step.
 Embracing open source ethos, I've consciously integrated mainly open source and free software, frameworks, and tools into my projects to ensure accessibility - this along with how the documentation is structured, allows for each project to be replicated and customized, illustrating how these creations can serve as robust foundations for professional ventures with minor adjustments, such as transitioning from Render to AWS for deployment etc.

 Each public project on my profile has been specially crafted to serve as portfolio pieces.
-Please note, my professional work for clients is on my business account and set to private as these remain confidential.
+Please note, this is my personal account and does not include any of my professional projects, as these remain confidential.

 [Explore my GitHub profile](https://github.com/amy324)